 Groeningemuseum – Bruges’ most celebrated art gallery is where you’ll see works by celebrated Flemish Primitive masters, Jan van Eyck and Hans Memling, among others as well as those from other artistic periods.

-Picasso Museum – You know me, I’m big into Picasso.
+Picasso Museum – If you’ve been reading my blog for a while, you’ll know I’m big into Picasso.
 Any chance I get to see his art, like in Antibes, France, I’ll take it.
 This little Picasso Museum in Bruges certainly did not disappoint.
 Go see this permanent exhibition of 300 works by Picasso at the Xpo Center on the Site Oud Sint-Jan (Old Saint John site).

-What can you do in Bruges for one day?
-Here is my self-guided, one day in Bruges from Brussels by train that you can use for your over 40 solo travel.
-Let’s see if you enjoy it as much as I did.
+So, what to do in Bruges for one day?
+Here is my self-guided itinerary for one day in Bruges itinerary from Brussels that you can use for your over 50 solo travel.
+I hope you enjoy it as much as I did.

 - 9:53am – Arrive Bruges

-- 10am – Stroll through Minnewaterpark (stop for chocolate)
+- 10am – Stroll through Minnewaterpark (stop in a chocolates shop)

 - 10:45am – Church of Our Lady